MaxMLang/pytector/docs/index.rst

 Welcome to pytector's documentation!
 =====================================

-**pytector** is a Python package for detecting prompt injections in text using Open-Source Large Language Models (LLMs).
+**pytector** is a Python package for detecting prompt injections in text using Open-Source Large Language Models (LLMs), designed to provide immediate security controls beyond foundation model defaults.

 .. toctree::
    :maxdepth: 2